software-students-fall2022/specification-exercise-team-12/README.md

 - As admin/La/student, I want the app to display icons in the homepage representing the different functions to increase user friendliness.

+- As a student, I want to be able to view the schedules of the ULC in order to book a time.

+- As a student, I want to be able to book an appointment in order to talk to a Learning Assistant.

+- As an LA, I want to be able to communicate with IA’s and other LA’s in order to coordinate appointments.

+- As an LA, I want to be able to access old worksheets for group sessions in order to recycle problem sets.

+- As an admin, I want to be able to monitor how much students are using the app to measure the effectiveness of the ULC.

 ## Activity Diagrams